Invest in profitable Swiss real estate

 Select the property you would like to participate in

-* co-invest is available to qualified investors under the CISA/KAG.
+* co-invest is open to qualified investors under CISA.

 Realize returns — distributions and value development